 NGG 587 Neurobiology of Disease.
 This course is designed to familiarize neuroscientists with basic information about a number of important neurological and psychiatric disease, focusing on a relatively brief clinical description of the condition and a more in depth discussion of what is currently understood about the basic pathobiology of the disorder.
 The course is divided into two parts: on Tuesday afternoons there will be a formal didactic teaching session.
 The first part of each lecture (1/2 hour to 1 hour) will be devoted to a discussion of the disease in question and the second part will consist of one or two student presentations (in lieu of a paper or exam) reviewing in depth one critical neuroscience component of the disease.
 Each student will work with the course director or an assigned faculty member to develop his/her lecture.
 On Thursday afternoons, a faculty member will present a research seminar or chalk talk describing the research he or she is conducting in that particular disease.
 Papers will be provided before the seminar so the students will be familiar with the research.
 It is expected that having a research seminar given after the introductory lecture will allow the students to become familiar in depth with at least one approach to each disease.

-NGG 670 (PHRM 670): Current Topics in Neuropharmacology (Fall - every year).
-In this course, students critically review current topics in neuropharmacology literature, develop skills in oral presentation of scientific data and analysis of experimental results, and interact with faculty members working in fields associated with the topics discussed.
-The faculty members serve as experts in the areas discussed to provide perspectives or guide the discussions, but the emphasis is on efforts by the students.
-Typically, each session will employ a seminar format.
-The students are expected to critically read the designated papers and sufficient other references to place the paper in context, then clearly and critically present its results and conclusions and lead a round-table discussion with the other studetns.
-The course is designed to help students develop skills to independently and critically analyze scientific papers.
-Grading will depend on both the presentation of papers and the participation in class discussions.
-Course Director: Jim Eberwine
+NGG 670-401 Current Topics in Neuropharmacology (Last Offered Fall 2012) Students will critically review topics in molecular pharmacology and neuroscience literature, develop skills in analysis of experimental results, and interact with faculty members working in fields associated with the topics discussed.
+The faculty members serve as experts in the areas discussed and provide perspectives or guide the discussions, but the emphasis is on efforts by the students.
+Typically, each session will employ a Socratic interactive format.
+The students are expected to read the designated papers and sufficient other references to place the paper in context, then clearly and critically discuss the results and conclusions and to contribute to a round-table discussion with the other students and the instructor.
+The course is designed to help students develop skills to independently and critically analyze scientific papers as well as to learn about different areas of research.
+Grading will be based upon participation in class discussions.